 Be it choosing the right principle or reaching out to the right customer, component distributors need to go that extra mile to strategise their business acumen in order to stay strong in the fast-changing market.
 Rushabh Shah, director of Madhu Subtronic Components Pvt.
-Ltd., a Mumbai-based electronic component distributor having 37 years of experience in an interaction with Baishakhi Dutta of the Electronicsforu.com Network shares how the organisation is strategising to join hands with a new set of principles and customers.
+Ltd., is a Mumbai-based electronic component distributor.
+With 37 years of experience, he shares with Baishakhi Dutta of the Electronicsforu.com Network how the organisation is strategising to join hands with a new set of principles and customers.
 Excerpt follows…

 Q) What’s unique about your team (or firm) that’s beneficial for customers to do business with you?

 The founder of this company started this firm 43 years back with the intent to solve the manufacturers’ problem of sourcing the right components for their application at the right cost.
 We do this by suggesting the right component from the huge pool of data from various manufacturers and assist customers.
 Conventional trading of copy and paste has never been our style.
 The approach has always been to solve the customer’s problems and offer solutions.

 Q) What’s your strategy w.r.t. keeping ready stock of in-demand products for your customers?